 We so often feel disheartened about the state of the world.
 We hear or read about the news and wonder if things are getting worse.
 And so 200 less million hungry people in the world hopefully serves to make us think that things may not be as bad as we may sometimes feel they are.
 It is more than a statistic, besides the lives and conditions of these millions, the report speaks to the many agencies, organizations, NGOs who work to make it happen, and of course the hundreds, if not thousands of people it took to bring that about.
 As long as we care whether or not there is hunger in the world, and whether the numbers diminish, there has to be hope for all of us and for the planet.

-2 thoughts on “Hope For The Planet”
+2 responses to “Hope For The Planet”

-1. Thanks, Danielle, There is still so much to do regarding climate change, endangered species. dark money in politics, racism and more, so it is indeed heartening to
+Thanks, Danielle, There is still so much to do regarding climate change, endangered species. dark money in politics, racism and more, so it is indeed heartening to

 know that there are less hungry people on the planet, than a few decades ago.